felixqnd/awesome-climate-games/README.md

 - [GameDev-Resources from Kavex](https://github.com/Kavex/GameDev-Resources) - A wonderful list of Game Development resources, made by Kavex and many open source contributors.
 - [Green Game Jam 2024](https://www.playing4theplanet.org/project/green-game-jam-2024) - Unlike other game jams that build games from scratch, the Green Game Jam supports studios to build activations that focus on an environmental theme into their existing games.

+## Podcast :microphone:

+- [Doing Our Bit](https://podcasters.spotify.com/pod/show/doing-our-bit/) - a new podcast about making games in the critical decade of climate action

 [WORK IN PROGRESS]